 Anyone living in Staten Island will tell you it’s well-known for three things: the friendly culture, the local ferry, and the delicious pizza.
 Local residents wear their pride for this city like a badge of honor.
 For those who are planning on moving to Staten Island, there are a handful of great communities to choose from.

+While it might seem like a sleepy town, Staten Island boasts plenty of amenities on its own.
+If the idea of having your own home and yard appeals to you, then you should definitely consider moving to Staten Island.
 Instead of scouring the web trying to find the best area to look for a house, check out this list of the best Staten Island neighborhoods.
 From oceanside views to inland communities, everyone can find a fitting home for their lifestyle in this fun and engaging city.